 What is it?

 The Arctic corridor would be a train line that would connect a big port in Kirkenes in Northern Norway where ships would drop off their goods, all the way to Helsinki in southern Finland.
-This would then connect by an underwater tunnel to Estonia and send the goods off into the heart of Europe.
+This would then connect by an underwater tunnel to Estonia where it would send the goods off into the heart of Europe.

 Sounds beautifully simple and glorious!
 Well, as it turns out with most things that seem simple and glorious, it’s not.
 For one, there is no railway yet, and the railway plans that have been proposed so far involve massively trashing many parts of the environment.
 So is it a glorious economic revival of the north, evil corporations destroying Mother Nature, both, neither, other?
 Well, I can’t really answer all those, but let’s dig a little deeper into the details and science to see what we find.